pl3onasm/CLRS/algorithms/dynamic-programming/longest-common-subsequence/README.md

 In other words, the problem is to find the length of the longest subsequence $Z = (z_1, z_2, ..., z_k)$ such that $z_i = x_j$ and $z_i = y_h$ for each $1 \leq i \leq k$ and some $1 \leq j \leq m$ and $1 \leq h \leq n$.
 For example, the longest common subsequence of the sequences $X = (A, B, C, B, D, A, B)$ and $Y = (B, D, C, A, B, A)$ is $Z = (B, C, A, B)$, which has length $4$.
 Mind that the longest common subsequence is not necessarily unique: $Z = (B, D, A, B)$ is also a valid solution.

 The idea is to start from the end of the sequences $X$ and $Y$ and compare their last elements, $x_m$ and $y_n$.
 If they are equal, then this identical element is necessarily part of the LCS $Z$.
 So we add it to $Z$, and move on to establishing an LCS for the remaining elements of $X$ and $Y$, i.e. an LCS for the sequences $X_{1:m-1}$ and $Y_{1:n-1}$.
 If they are not equal, then we can either remove the last element of $X$ and establish an LCS for $X_{1:m-1}$ and $Y$, or we can remove the last element of $Y$ and establish an LCS for $X$ and $Y_{1:n-1}$.
 Both of these options should be considered, and the longer LCS should be chosen.
-We keep repeating this process for the remaining elements of $X$ and $Y$, thus continuously reducing the size of the problem to prefix sequences of $X$ and $Y$, until we reach the beginning of one of the sequences, at which point the LCS $Z$ is fully computed.
+As we keep repeating this process for the remaining elements of $X$ and $Y$, we continuously reduce the size of the problem to prefix sequences of $X$ and $Y$, until we reach the beginning of one of the sequences, at which point the LCS $Z$ is fully computed.

 ## Brute Force Solution